-Dr. Chudik utilizes an arthroscopic approach through small incisions (less than 1 cm) to repair the torn capsule, ligaments, labral tissues and bone.
+Dr. Chudik utilizes an arthroscopic approach through small incisions (less than 1 cm) to repair the torn capsule, ligaments and labral tissues.
 He repairs the tissues of the shoulder joint using bio-absorbable anchors and sutures.
-The anchors are inserted into the glenoid (socket) bone edge and the sutures attached to the anchor are passed through the torn edge of the soft tissue and tied to repair the capsule, ligaments, labrum, and bone.
-Immobilization in a sling for six weeks following surgery allows the torn labrum, capsule, ligaments, and bone to heal in the proper position.
+The anchors are inserted into the glenoid (socket) bone edge and the sutures attached to the anchor are passed through the torn edge of the soft tissue and tied to repair the capsule, ligaments, and labrum.
+Immobilization in a sling for six weeks following surgery allows the torn labrum, capsule, and ligaments to heal in proper position.
 By approximately four to six months following surgery, the repair site has sufficiently healed and shoulder motion, strength and function are restored to allow a full return to activities.
-In many cases the edge of the glenoid (socket) is fractured off with a dislocation.
-This is referred to as a bony Bankart injury.
-Without repair of significant bony glenoid fractures, there is a very high re-dislocation rate for young active patients.
-Dr. Chudik has developed a special arthroscopic guide that allows him to grasp, reduce (realign), and fix the bony Bankart fracture back in place on the native glenoid.
-When the bone is absent, Dr. Chudik can take a bone graft from another site, shape it and using an arthroscopic guide he designed, replace the missing bone with the graft, restoring shoulder stability and function.